 Cumulative GPA of 2.0 or above

 To earn 1 credit, students must intern for 96 (or more) hours during both Mods 1 & 2 of a semester.
 To earn a 1/2 credit, students must intern for 46 - 95 hours over the course of one Mod during a semester, J-Plan, or summmer.

 Only 2 course credits from internships may count toward the completion of graduation requirements.

 During the academic year, there is no additional fee for an internship for credit UNLESS the students is enrolled as a part-time student (less than 3 credits)

 Note: If you do not meet the GPA requirement or are submitting a late application, you must petition the Committee on Academic Status (CAS) for an exemption to these policies.
-Please contact see the CAS webpage.
+Please see the CAS webpage.

-If you are applying for an Internship for Credit, please visit contact the Office of International Program's Jessica Haile at firstname.lastname@example.org for information about specific requirements, including Curricular Practical Training (CPT).
+If you are applying for an Internship for Credit, please contact Jessica Haile, Office of International Programs, at firstname.lastname@example.org for information about specific requirements, including Curricular Practical Training (CPT).
 Please allow one week to obtain CPT authorization.
 Questions about CPT should be directed to the Office of International Programs.